nachikamod/iicdc_texas/python/python_firebase/README.md

 ```

-Now on this step you might not found the AppData folder cause it's hidden,
+Now on this step you might not found the AppData folder cause it's hidden

-to turn on visibility of this folder, in the toolbar **click View**
++ To turn on visibility of this folder, in file manager go to toolbar **click View**

-on right hand side there are three vertical check boxes **Tick Hidden Items**
++ on right hand side there are three vertical check boxes **Tick "Hidden Items"**

-after this step you will be able to see AppData folder
+After this step you will be able to see AppData folder.
- again follow the directory (dir) given below
+again follow the directory (dir) given below.

 ```